By Jess Beech

 Learn how to measure bra size quickly and easily with our no-nonsense guide.

-While the pandemic has effectively put a stop to in-person bra fittings for the foreseeable, that doesn't mean that you're condemned to wearing an ill-fitting bra until the shops reopen.
+You're not condemned to wearing an ill-fitting bra if you can't make it to an in-person fitting though.
 Because yes, you can learn how to measure bra size yourself.
 And no, it doesn't have to be complicated.

 We’ve chatted to the best in the bra-fitting business to find out how to accurately measure bra size at home, so you can find the best bra for you.